 Again, comments can be submitted here.

 Please take the time to comment!
-Now is our chance to have nutrition guidelines based on the best and most current science!!
+Now is our chance to have guidelines based on the best and most current science!!